norvig/paip-lisp/docs/chapter13.md

 Eiffel ([Meyer 1988](B9780080571157500285.xhtml#bb0830)) is an attempt to define an object-oriented system from the ground up rather than tacking it on to an existing language.
 Eiffel supports multiple inheritance and garbage collection and a limited amount of dynamic dispatching.

-So-called modem languages like Ada and Modula support information-hiding through generic functions and classes, but they do not provide inheritance, and thus can not be classified as true object-oriented languages.
+So-called modern languages like Ada and Modula support information-hiding through generic functions and classes, but they do not provide inheritance, and thus can not be classified as true object-oriented languages.

 Despite these other languages, the Lisp-based object-oriented systems are the only ones since Smalltalk to introduce important new concepts: multiple inheritance and method combination from Flavors, and multimethods from CommonLoops.